 In order to visualize the flow of information from the browser to the server and back, consider the following workflow.

-Using the if none match option to determine if a file has changed involves the creation of a unique identifier called an Etag.
-An Etag usually consists of a string of text and numbers generated by the server, resembling something similar to:
+If-None-Match option to determine if a file has changed involves the creation of a unique identifier called an ETag.
+An ETag usually consists of a string of text and numbers generated by the server, resembling something similar to:

 flask-1448298997.74-7011-3318025237.
 Once the client has requested a file, it will receive an ETag which the browser will use in conjunction with the

 If-None-Match header for subsequent requests, similar to: